The Wonder

 5

-Here’s a get-started notion to consider: Good mental self-care calls for all to sometimes overcome the temptation not to be nice.
-We all, at times, are inclined to choose not-nice over nice.
+Here’s a somewhat challenging get-started self-talk notion worth recalling: Good mental self-care requires I learn to overcome the ongoing temptation not to be nice.

 6